Israeli strike on school kills Al Jazeera cameraman in southern Gaza, network says

 Earlier this month, a strike killed the father, mother and 20 other family members of another Al Jazeera correspondent, Momen Al Sharafi.

 Israel’s air and ground assault over the past 10 weeks has killed more than 18,700 Palestinians, according to the Health Ministry in Gaza.
-The war broke out following Hamas brutal attack on southern Israel.
-That assault killed around 1,200 people, mostly civilians, and resulted in some 240 being taken hostage.
+The war broke out following Hamas’ Oct.
+7 attack on southern Israel in which militants killed around 1,200 people, mostly civilians, and took some 240 hostage.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.